James Foster (cricketer, born 1980): Playing career

 Foster played for England in the 2009 ICC World Twenty20, receiving high praise for his sharp keeping and stumpings of Yuvraj Singh and Dwayne Bravo.
 However, due to the preference of selectors for wicketkeepers who can bat fluently, Matt Prior remained the first-choice for England, and these five appearances were the total of his T20I appearances.

 Foster was made county captain of Essex in June 2010 for all forms of the game, when Mark Pettini stepped down due to poor form with the bat.
 In 2011, Foster was given a beneficiary by Essex, and this included many events such as a Twenty20 match named "Fozzy's Big Bash".
 This match featured the Essex 1st XI vs an All Star XI, which included leading Test wicket-taker Muttiah Muralitharan and former England all-rounder Andrew Flintoff among others.
 He was replaced as captain in December 2015.
 His continued form, particularly behind the stumps, was one of the factors that led to two promising wicket-keeper batsmen, Adam Wheater and Ben Foakes to leave the county to further develop their careers.
 In 2018 he shared keeping duties with Wheater who had returned from Hampshire, and then Foster retired at the end of the season after hearing that Essex would not be renewing his contract.

 James Foster has been known to display a fiery temperament.
 This was demonstrated in a televised T20 game vs Surrey County Cricket Club in 2011 at The Oval.
 Foster was the recipient of a waist-high full toss from Zander de Bruyn, which Foster was caught out from.
 A heated argument with the umpires then followed.
 Foster was subsequently fined an undisclosed amount by Essex County Cricket Club and also given a two match ban by the ECB.

 Coaching career

 Foster after retiring from cricket, was appointed as the T20 batting consultant for Glamorgan for 2019 t20 Blast.

 He was appointed as the head coach of Khulna Tigers, for 2019-20 season, a franchise of Bangladesh Premier League.

-Also he is appointed as fielding coach of Kolkata Knight Riders for IPL 2020 season., in 2022 he was appointed as the head coach of Peshawar Zalmi replacing Daren Sammy few days before the 2022 Pakistan Super League, who was unable to perform his duties due to personal reasons.
+Also he is appointed as fielding coach of Kolkata Knight Riders for IPL 2020 season., in 2022 he was appointed as the head coach of Peshawar Zalmi replacing Daren Sammy few days before the 2022 Pakistan Super League, who was unable to perform his duties for personal reasons.
 In November 2022, he was named as the assistant coach for Kolkata Knight Riders.